RN Title Protection Law

 VT Statute Title 13 § 1028

-(b) the health care provider or emergency medical service worker was performing emergency or life saving duties within the scope of his authority at the time of the assault. against a law enforcement officer, firefighter, emergency room personnel, or member of emergency services personnel as defined in subdivision 2651(6) of Title 24 while the officer, firefighter, or emergency medical personnel member is performing a lawful duty, in addition to any other penalties imposed under sections 1023 and1024 of this title, shall:
+(a) A person convicted of a simple or aggravated assault against emergency room personnel, or member of emergency services personnel as defined in subdivision 2651(6) of Title 24 while the emergency medical personnel member is performing a lawful duty, in addition to any other penalties imposed under sections 1023 and 1024 of this title, shall:

 (1) For the first offense, be imprisoned not more than one year;